-Within the UK, there have occasionally been claims that buildings meet or exceed the Passivhaus standard simply because they might meet one or more of the requirements of the Passivhaus principles" without meeting all of the requirements including modelling in PHPP.
+Within the UK, there have occasionally been claims that buildings meet or exceed the Passivhaus standard simply because they might meet one or more of the requirements of the Passivhaus standard.
+More frequently, claims have been made that buildings are designed using "Passivhaus principles" without meeting all of the requirements.
 For example, they may target (but not achieve) the airtightness criteria.
 Commonly, some construction details inspired by Passivhaus projects might have been incorporated while others, such as quantifying thermal bridging or correctly designing for optimum window installation, might have been neglected.
-Insulation may be included to levels that are akin to the frequently adopted U-values for Passivhaus, particularly as these are not far above those now required for Part L of the Building Regulations in England and Wales1 or Section 6 of the Building Standards in Scotland, but without adequate attention to installation quality and avoiding thermal bypass on site.
+Insulation may be included to levels that are akin to the frequently adopted U-values for Passivhaus, particularly as these are not far above those now required for Part L of the Building Regulations in England and Wales1 or Section 6 of the

+Building Standards in Scotland, but without adequate attention to installation quality and avoiding thermal bypass on site.
 Alternatively, they may have been shown to have a space heating energy demand of less than 15 kWh/m2.a using the UK's regulatory compliance tools SAP and SBEM.
 It is incorrect to claim that such a building satisfies the Passivhaus standard or that it adheres to the principles that underpin the standard.

 Throughout this paper, the term certified Passivhaus is used to describe a project that has undergone formal certification.
 Certification provides a level of quality assurance through third-party accreditation, which is why this remains the recommendation of the Passivhaus Trust2.
 The PHI established a process to certify buildings meeting the Passivhaus standard for good reason and publishes quality assurance criteria accordingly.
-Although the characteristics associated with buildings achieving the Passivhaus standard are fundamental to achieving high levels of energy efficiency, employing them selectively and blindly, without appropriate modelling and quality assurance, introduces considerable risks.
+Employing the five building principles (insulation, airtightness, ventilation, high-performance windows, and minimised thermal bridging) selectively and blindly, without appropriate modelling and quality assurance, introduces considerable risks.
 Skipping or avoiding the more compliance-focused requirements risks undermining energy performance, as well as summer and winter comfort and affordability, as highlighted in this paper and the associated case studies documented in Appendix 2.